TwilioDevEd/airtng-node/README.md

 ![Creating a TwiML App](http://howtodocs.s3.amazonaws.com/call-tracking-twiml-app.gif)

-Once you have created your TwiML app, configure your Twilio phone number to use it ([instructions here](https://www.twilio.com/help/faq/twilio-client/how-do-i-create-a-twiml-app)).
+Once you have created your TwiML app configure your Twilio phone number to use it ([instructions here](https://www.twilio.com/help/faq/twilio-client/how-do-i-create-a-twiml-app)).

 If you don't have a Twilio phone number yet, you can purchase a new number in your [Twilio Account Dashboard](https://www.twilio.com/user/account/phone-numbers/incoming).

-You'll need to update your TwiML app's voice and SMS URL setting to use your `ngrok` hostname, so it will look something like this:
+You'll need to update your TwiML app's voice and SMS URL setting to use your `ngrok` hostname.
+It will look something like this:
 ```
 http://<your-ngrok-subdomain>.ngrok.io/commuter/use-sms
 http://<your-ngrok-subdomain>.ngrok.io/commuter/use-voice